MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 Everything following the **WHEN** keyword must evaluate to either True or False.
 This Boolean expression can be formed using a combination of values from the [event payload](rules.md#clauses), [user-defined lists](lists.md), and [AI-based bot and risk scores](rules.md#post-bot-scoring-clauses).

-For information about the syntax used for writing clauses see the [Rules language guide](fpl-lang-ref.md).
+For information about the syntax used for writing clauses, see the [Rules language guide](fpl-lang-ref.md).

 When a clause is triggered (that is, the **WHEN** statement returns True), the *decision* specified in the **RETURN** statement is returned, and no subsequent clauses are run.
 If a condition matches the decision but no clause within the rule is triggered, by default, Fraud Protection then executes: